eoinkelly/ember-runloop-handbook/README.md

 4. Manipulate the new DOM (after rendering)
 5.

-and we can also see that our _do work as you need it_ approach means that these types of work get interleaved.
-This turns out to have are some significant downsides:
+Our _do work as you need it_ approach means that these types of work are interleaved.
+This has some significant downsides:

 1. It is inefficent.
-Every time we changed the DOM in the example above the browser did a layout and paint - these are expensive operations which can create a laggy UI.
+Every time we changed the DOM in the example above the browser did a layout and paint - these are expensive operations that we did more often than we needed to.
-2. It is arkwward to work with if we want to do stuff with the newly changed DOM.
-Since the rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view.
+2. Difficult to know when all DOM changes have happened.
+The rendering happened a little bit at a time it is difficult to know when we can safely work with the new state of the DOM .e.g. if we wanted to animate an element into view.
-3. Because we were just deleting objects as they went out of scope we don't really have a good handle on when the browser will decide that it should run a _Garbage Collection_ (GC) round.
+3. Because we were just deleting objects as they went out of scope we don't really have a good handle on when the browser will decide that it should run garbage collection.

 So we would give our imaginary _no Runloop_ Ember an **A** for effort but a **D** for efficency here.